SATHYAGITH368/Context-Aware-Geospatial-Data-Retrieval-using-LLM-NLP/README.md

 4. The coordinates extracted from ElasticSearch responses are plotted on interactive maps using Folium, a Python library for creating Leaflet maps.

-the steps for installation of mordecai for geoparsing is given in this link https://github.com/ahalterman/mordecai3/tree/main
+the steps for installation of mordecai for geoparsing and sample codes is given in this link https://github.com/ahalterman/mordecai3/tree/main

 ## GUARDRAILS